Digital contact tracing: GEO-QR code tagging

 Another method of tracking is assigning a venue or a place to a QR code and having the people scan the QR code by their mobiles to tag their visits.
 By this method, people voluntarily check in and check out from the location and they have control on their privacy, and they need not download or install any app.
 Should a positive COVID-19 case be identified later, such systems can detect any possible encounter within the venue or place between the positive case individual and others who might have visited and tagged their visits to the venue at the same time.
 Such method have been used in Malaysia by Malaysian government and also in Australia and New Zealand by private sector under QR-code visitor check-in systems.
 In Australia and New Zealand, respective local governments have later sought to centralize contact tracing by requiring businesses to use the state's QR-code system.

 Ultrasound

 Using ultrasound is another way to record contacts.
 Smartphones emit ultrasound signals which are detected by other smartphones.
-Currently, NOVID, which is the only digital contact tracing app with sub-meter contact tracing accuracy, primarily uses Ultrasound.
+NOVID, which is the only digital contact tracing app with sub-meter contact tracing accuracy, primarily uses Ultrasound.